mskim/rlayout/documentation/book_plan.md

 Each document/sub-document are rlayout project.
 Each document/sub-document can be updated automatically.
 Some document/sub-document can pull the data from outside souce.
-Document can place sub-documents in the middle of the document using pdf_page_insert.
+Document can place sub-documents in the middle of the document using pdf_page_insertte.

 example paperback: